Grants for the early detection of breast cancer

 Breast cancer is the most commonly diagnosed cancer in women.
 If detected early enough, however, it can be treated successfully.
 Yet in many parts of the world, notably in low- and middle-income countries, breast cancers are detected at more advanced stages, when the disease has spread to another part of the body.
 Through early detection and the downstaging of disease, significant progress can be made in reducing global breast cancer mortality.

-Building on the SPARC Metastatic Breast Cancer Challenge – a grants initiative that enabled the launch of 51 new projects addressing the needs of advanced breast cancer patients from 2015-2019 – UICC awarded 19 grants of up to USD 20,000 each to projects offering an evidence-based approach to improving the availability of and access to early detection in 2022 and 2023.
+Building on UICC's ongoing grant portfolio, and specifically, the SPARC Metastatic Breast Cancer Challenge – a grants initiative that enabled the launch of 51 new projects addressing the needs of advanced breast cancer patients from 2015-2019 – UICC awarded since 2022 19 grants of up to USD 20,000 each to projects offering an evidence-based approach to improving the availability of and access to early detection.
 Projects were implemented for a duration of one year and enabled 45,552 women to be examined for breast cancer, 2,536 health care professionals trained on early detection and 632,029 people reached by awareness campaigns, events, and breast cancer information.

 Focus areas of awarded organisations